LES FRERES MICHOT

 When I was 54 years old, doll, you left me.

-Thinking about you, doll, and my days on my horse.
+Thinking about you, doll, and the days I spent on my horse.

 Those are my thoughts now,

-And everytime I return home, when the sun is setting,
+And when I return home each time, when the sun is setting,

 I think about my old horse between my legs,